Even the best drivers can have an off day. DUIs, distracted driving, and speeding increase the chances of becoming an at-fault driver in an accident.

 Car accidents are an undeniable facet of modern-day life.
 What do you do if you find yourself involved in a car accident that wasn’t your fault?
 What steps do you need to take to protect your health, safety, and financial security?

 Listed below are eight key steps you should take in the event of an unforeseen car accident.
-We have taken the time to lay them out in sequential order so that the reader can understand what they should be doing to protect themselves at every step in the process.
+We have taken the time to lay them out in sequential order so that you can understand what you can do to protect yourself at every step in the process.

 Check for Injuries and Call Emergency Responders if Necessary

 Start by screening yourself for injuries.
 Assess whether or not you can move, paying special attention to any bodily trauma you may have sustained, especially impacts to the head.
-Perform a similar check involving your passengers (if you have any), before taking the next steps.
+Perform a similar check involving your passengers, before taking the next steps.

 Move Your Vehicle to a Safer Location (But Don’t Flee the Scene)